Deacon Czesław Józef PUKACZ [1924 - 2015]

 [Translated from the original]

-The first school years were in the private home of the Bieniow family.
+The first school years were in the private home of the Bieniów family.
 It was not until 1929 that he joined in the building of the Community Centre.
 Once completed, the school was set up, as well as other institutions: a library, a shop selling school material, a dairy, a building for pickling cabbage, a post room with a telephone exchange, a branch of Stefczyk Bank, a co-operative store, and a grain store.
-A big success on the osada was the building through the Red Cross of a health centre which housed a medical consulting room with a dental surgery, a clinic for mothers and children, and sports fields.
+A big success on the osada was the building through the Red Cross of a health centre, which housed a medical consulting room with a dental surgery, a clinic for mothers and children, and sports fields.
 The crowning achievement of the Osada Krechowiecka was the building of a church in 1937 in Karlowszczyzna together with neighbouring settlements Hallerowo, Jazłowiecka and Bajonówka.
 Czesiek belonged to the altar-boy group, which numbered around 40 boys.
 From the very beginning, he was the chronicler and towards the end he was the secretary and also belonged to the scouts.

 This peaceful and ordered style of life was interrupted by the war.
-The entire Pukacz family, in the same way as very many other settlers from Kresy (Eastern Borderlands) was deported in cattle wagons in frosty winter weather on 10 February 1940 to the posiolek/camp Monastyriok in the forests of Archangelsk.
+The entire Pukacz family, in the same way as very many other settlers from Kresy (Eastern Borderlands) was deported in freight wagons in frosty winter weather on 10 February 1940 to the posiolek/camp Monastyriok in the forests of Archangelsk.
 There, together with his father, he felled trees.
 Following the announcement of the so-called ‘Amnesty’, the family made their way south to Uzbekistan.
-En route, Ryszard died of starvation and weakness.
+En route, his brother Ryszard died of starvation and weakness.
 His father died in 1942 in the Fergana Kirgizka kolhoz, and was buried there.

 In February 1942 Czesław enlisted with the Polish Army which was being formed by General W. Anders, and travelled through Persia, Iraq and Palestine, and was then evacuated to Scotland where he joined General Maczek’s 1st Armoured Division for training.
-With the division he took part in the war campaign through France, Belgium, Holland and Germany.
+With the division, he took part in the war campaign through France, Belgium, Holland and Germany.

-After the war in 1947 he returned to England and met Wanda Ginter in Codford Camp near Worminster.
+After the war in 1947 he returned to the UK and met Wanda Ginter in Codford Camp near Worminster.
 They married on 14 February 1948.
 Following demobilisation on 9 August 1948 they settled in Huddersfield where he met up with his mother and brothers and sisters whom he had not seen since their separation in the USSR in 1942.
 At the same time as working in the textile industry, he studied at College in the evenings.
 Once he finished his studies, he got a job in the Pottery industry as a credit controller.
-He worked here until his retirement in 1987.
+He worked there until his retirement in 1987.
 Wanda died an untimely death in 1995.

-He was a member of the Committee of the Polish Institute of Catholic Action, a member of the Polish Combatants, a member of the Association of the Squad Union of the 1st Armoured Division, president of the Union of Pensioners, as well as many times the President, Vice-President and Treasurer of OROK (Ognisko Rodzin Osadników Kresowych) (Association of Military Settlers of Kresy) and a delegate of the Polish Government-in-Exile in London.
+He was a member of the Committee of the Polish Institute of Catholic Action, a member of the Polish Combatants Association, a member of the Association of the Squad Union of the 1st Armoured Division, president of the Union of Pensioners, as well as many times the President, Vice-President and Treasurer of OROK (Ognisko Rodzin Osadników Kresowych) (Association of Military Settlers of Kresy) and a delegate of the Polish Government-in-Exile in London.

 The seeds of his love of the scouts and scouting were sown in his young years in the settlement, and they re-emerged in 1970.
 He engaged in active work, such as secretary of the Wilno troop, followed by Commander of the scout troop, and then official in charge of training the senior scouts.
 Czesiek dedicated much effort and work to the purchase and then repair of the Fenton Scout Camp.
 He managed it for many years.